-- NEW: The city of Al-Rastan was being bombarded, group says
+- The city of Al-Rastan was being bombarded, group says

 - Aleppo had been relatively calm during the Syrian uprising

 - Syria's foreign minister blames "foreign incitement" for anti-government protests

 - State media reports discovery of weapons, ammunition and bomb materials in Homs and Daraa

 A Syrian city known for its relative calm during the Syrian uprising has been stormed by security forces, an opposition activist group said Tuesday.

 The Local Coordination Committees of Syria -- a network of opposition activists -- said security and government forces entered the Tal Refaat neighborhood of Aleppo.

 Aleppo, Syria's largest city, is the economic center of the country, and the city's merchant class had been largely unaffected by the country's upheaval.